DataFire/Integrations/integrations/generated/azure_recoveryservicesbackup/README.md

   * fabricName **required** `string`: The fabric name associated with the backup item.
   * containerName **required** `string`: The container name associated with the backup item.
   * protectedItemName **required** `string`: The backup item name used in this GET operation.
-  * $filter `string`: expand eq {extendedinfo}.
+  * $filter `string`: expand eq {extendedInfo}.
 This filter enables you to choose (or filter) specific items in the list of backup items.

 #### Output
 * output [ProtectedItemResource](#protecteditemresource)